-- I. The shares transfer books of the company will remain closed from 18-10-2019 to 25-10-2019.
+- I. The shares transfer books of the company will remain closed from 16-10-2020 to 26-10-2020.
 (Both days inclusive).
-Transfer received in order by the Share Registrar M/S Corplink (Pvt) Ltd Wing Arcade, 1-K, Commercial, Model Town, Lahore 17-10-2019 will be consider in time for the purpose of attendance at the Annual General Meeting. - II.
-A member, who has deposited his/her shares into Central Depositary Company of Pakistan Limited, must bring his/her participant's ID number and CDC account/sub-account number along with original Computerized National Identity Card (CNIC) or original Passport at the time of attending the meeting. - III.
-A member entitled to attend and vote at the meeting may appoint another member as his/her proxy to attend, speak and vote instead of his/her. - IV.
-Forms of proxy, in order to be valid must be properly filled-in/executed and received at the registered office of the company situated at 4-F, Gulberg-II, Lahore not later than 48 hours before the time of the meeting. - V. Members are requested to promptly notify change in their addresses to Share Registrar of the Company M/S Corplink (Pvt) Ltd, wings arcade, 1-K, commercial, Model Town, Lahore. - VI.
-Members who have not yet submitted photocopy of their valid Computerized National Identity Card (CNIC) are requested to send the same to our Share Registrar at the earliest. - VII.
-Form of proxy is being sent to the members.
+Transfer received in order by the Share Registrar M/S Corplink (Pvt) Ltd Wing Arcade, 1-K, Commercial, Model Town, Lahore 15-10-2020 will be consider in time for the purpose of attendance at the Annual General Meeting. - II.
+Any person seeking to Contest the election of Directors shall lodge with the company at its registered office not later that fourteen (14) days before the date of meeting a letter of intention to offer himself / herself for election as a Director in term of section 159 (3) of the Companies Act, 2017 along with the following documents: - a) A letter of consent to act as a Director of the Company, if elected. - b) A declaration under rule 3(4) of the Public Sector Companies (Corporate Governance) Rules, 2013 that he or she is not serving as Director of more than five public sector companies or listed companies except subsidiaries thereof. - c) A declaration that the person is aware of the duties and powers of Directors under the Companies Act 2017, the Memorandum and Articles of Associations of the Company, the Pakistan Stock Exchange Rules and Public Sector Companies (Corporate Governance) Rules 2013, and has read the provisions contained therein. - d) A declaration that he or she is a registered tax payer and has not convicted by any court of competent jurisdiction as a defaulter in the payment of any loan to a banking company, development financial institution or a non-banking financial institution and neither he/she nor his/her spouse is engaged in the business of stock brokerage. - III.
+A member, who has deposited his/her shares into Central Depositary Company of Pakistan Limited, must bring his/her participant's ID number and CDC account/sub-account number along with original Computerized National Identity Card (CNIC) or original Passport at the time of attending the meeting. - IV.
+A member entitled to attend and vote at the meeting may appoint another member as his/her proxy to attend, speak and vote instead of his/her. - V. Forms of proxy, in order to be valid must be properly filled-in/executed and received at the registered office of the company situated at 67/CI, Gulberg-III, Lahore not later than 48 hours before the time of the meeting. - VI.
+Members are requested to promptly notify Share Registrar of the Company of any change in their addresses.

+- VII.
+Members who have not yet submitted photocopy of their valid Computerized National Identity Card (CNIC) are requested to send the same to our Share Registrar at the earliest. - VIII.
+In pursuant of circular no. 05 dated March 17, 2020 and circular no. 25 dated August 31, 2020 of "SECP" to avoid COVID 19 situation the proceedings of the meeting will be carried out also through video link facility.
+In order to attend the meeting through such facility, the members are requested to get themselves registered not later than 72 hours before meeting by providing the following information on contact detail as given below below.